 As you begin to practice this method, you may decide to forgo a weekly dinner party, sell your fishing camp, give up a hobby you no longer love, etc.

 At the same time, you may buy exercise equipment, and a new camera, or take a trip to an exotic locale that’s been on your bucket list.

 The point is to transform your retirement into a successful journey by providing value to yourself.

 There’s hope if you didn’t save enough for retirement.
 Think and act in ways that benefit you and your spouse.
-Approach retirement as thought it is your business.
+Approach retirement as though it is your business.
 Your retirement will become a fun project instead of a dreaded nightmare about money.

 What do you think about this method?
 Will you try it?
 Please leave us a comment below and share this article with your friends!